 The choice of major program determines which degree one receives.

-The Bachelor of Arts (B.A.) degree is for majors in American Studies, Anthropology, Art History, Studio Art, Classics: Classical Archaeology, Classics: Classical Civilization, Classics: Latin, English, English: Creative Writing, French, Geography, German, Historic Preservation, History, International Affairs, Music, Philosophy, Philosophy: Pre-Law Concentration, Political Science, Religion, Sociology, Spanish, Theatre, and Women’s and Gender Studies.
+Bachelor of Arts (B.A.) degrees are offered in Anthropology, Art History, Classics (majors in Classical Archaeology, Classical Civilization, and Latin), English (major in English and English: Creative Writing Concentration), Modern Foreign Languages (majors in French, German, and Spanish), Geography, Historic Preservation, History, International Affairs, Music, Performing Arts (major in Theatre), Philosophy and Religion (majors in Philosophy, Philosophy: Pre-Law Concentration, and Religion), Political Science, Sociology, and Studio Art.

 Additional important information is contained in the description of B.A./B.S.
 General Education Requirements.